Mindscraft (MINDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mindscraft Historical Price

-According to the latest data gathered on Mindscraft live price page, the current price of Mindscraft is 0.0015642USD.
-The circulating supply of Mindscraft(MINDS) is 999.64M MINDS , giving it a market capitalization of $1.56M.
+According to the latest data gathered on Mindscraft live price page, the current price of Mindscraft is 0.00292331USD.
+The circulating supply of Mindscraft(MINDS) is 999.64M MINDS , giving it a market capitalization of $2.92M.

 How Does Mindscraft (MINDS) Price Prediction Module Work?